 (Note: this story takes place in September of 2016, which is startling, considering how much as changed since then.
 The experience I had here was the catalyst that propelled my wanderings, and my desire to find a new of being in the world.
 Maybe you will understand.)

 A long winding road followed my plane ride to North Carolina.
-I didn’t mind.
 It was a welcome relief to drive quietly and allow my thoughts to unfold against the peaceful backdrop of the Smoky Mountains.
-Last week had been one of the most hectic of my life, and I knew needed to get away from it all—from deadlines, WiFi, notifications, and work emails—and do some soul-searching before the chaos would dissipate.
+Last week, I had finished ghostwriting a novel for a client, and it had been one of the most hectic of my life.
+I needed to get away from it all—from deadlines, WiFi, notifications, and work emails—and do some soul-searching before the chaos would dissipate.

 After a harrowing and (nearly unsuccessful) ascent on the gravel road that snaked up the side of a steep mountain, I pulled with shaky relief into what I hoped was the retreat center.
 The campus was heavily wooded, and the structures hugged the incline, digging their way into the mountainside.
 Quaint, single-room cabins grouped along the edges of a large sloping green, pleasantly scattered with Adirondack chairs and hammocks.
 A garden sprawled at the top corner of the grounds with bright, yellow-speckled squash and a large workshop above the green, full of tools, wheelbarrows, and firewood.
 Further down the path was a large building with a pagoda roof, which I assumed was the meditation hall.
-I parked, and followed the path past a huge gong and into the cool lodge, where a few friendly souls directed me to the steep path around the building to my dormitory on the third floor.
+I parked, and followed the path past an enormous gong, into a cool lodge, where a few friendly souls directed me to the other side of the building, where my room on the third floor could be found.

-Everything in the room was a different shade of soothing blue, the floors, walls, ceilings and bedspreads all a blue that felt like a sigh.
+Everything in the room was a different shade of soothing blue— the floors, walls, ceilings, bedspreads.
+The aesthetic felt like a sigh.
 Each full-sized bed had its headboard up against the long walls, with two thin walls on either side and its own cream-colored curtain along the aisle that could be pulled to create the fourth wall.
-I walked the length of the room and chose a “bedroom” with a little skylight covered by a light bamboo shade.
-Soon my books were on the white night stand next to the reading lamp, and two sweaters hung cheerfully from the hooks on the wall with a pair of walking shoes lined up below.
+I walked the length of the room and chose a "bedroom" with a little skylight covered by a light bamboo shade.
+Soon my books were on the white nightstand next to the reading lamp, and two sweaters hung cheerfully from the hooks on the wall with a pair of walking shoes lined up below.
 I pulled the curtain open and padded down the center aisle to the steep ladder at the end of the room, down to the second floor of dormitories, and down the wide staircase to the bottom of the lodge where a few retreaters were already congregating.

-I straightened and smiled.
-“I’m a writer,” I said, still feeling a bit of disbelief that I could say that now.
+"I'm a writer," I replied, still feeling a bit of disbelief that I could say that now.

 My mouth dropped in surprise.

-The woman’s smile was nearly ear-to-ear in triumph as she observed that the underlying meaning of her words was not lost on me; her eyes shadowed with disappointment when I laughed and shook my head head without responding to her, turning, still smiling in amusement, to ask the girl a question before the Cheshire cat could get her next jab in.
-I hadn’t know Buddhists were allowed to be passive-aggressive.
+The woman's smile was nearly ear-to-ear in triumph as she observed that the underlying meaning of her words was not lost on me; her eyes shadowed with disappointment when I laughed and shook my head without responding to her.
+I turned, still smiling in amusement, to ask the girl a question before the Cheshire cat could get her next jab in.
+I hadn't know Buddhists were allowed to be passive-aggressive.
 While the girl answered my question, I snuck a sidelong glance at the elder woman, who was looking thoroughly dissatisfied at being put-off.

-The square woman wedged myself sharply into the conversation at every possible junction, scanning the room between my own inserted comments, making eyes at the most handsome men in the room, 25 years her junior.
-When any of them came near the library, she would issue brilliant bursts of laughter, and crane her neck towards them to judge the affect—if they looked back, she’d grace them with an eager smile as if she owned the place, and slid over, invitingly.
-The move wasn’t working just yet, but she had loads of stamina left.
+The square woman wedged herself sharply into the conversation at every possible junction, scanning the room between my own inserted comments, making eyes at the most handsome men in the room, 25 years her junior.
+When any of them came near the library, she would issue brilliant bursts of laughter, and crane her neck towards them to judge the effect—if they looked back, she'd grace them with an eager smile as if she owned the place, and slid over, invitingly.
+The move hadn't worked yet, but she seemed to have loads of stamina left.

-At the earliest polite opportunity, I excused myself and escaped the room to explore the outside world, followed by the girl, who looked equally exhausted by the conversation.
-The day was sunny and bright.
-We walked along the top ridge of the path, contemplating the light as it played through the leaves, and met up with another young girl who joined our exploring.
-A sleek Black Bear cub startled out of the trees as we approached and lumbered in a sideways gait across the hill.
-The path ended at a flat grassy knoll with a stunning vista view.
-The Appalachians rippled before us in all directions—a smoky, verdant green in the distance.
+At the earliest polite opportunity, I excused myself and escaped the room to explore the outside world, and was followed by the girl, who looked equally exhausted by the conversation.
+The day was sunny and bright, and we walked along the top ridge of the path, contemplating the light as it played through the leaves.
+A sleek black bear cub startled out of the trees as we approached, and lumbered in a sideways gait across the hill.
+Another young woman joined our exploring, and we continued up the trail to a flat grassy knoll with a stunning vista view.
+The Appalachians rippled before us in all directions—a smoky, green in the distance.
 We stood quietly.
 I closed my eyes and breathed.
-This was just what I needed.
+This had been just what I needed.

-A gong sounded distantly across the hills, and the we retraced our steps back to the lodge.
-The rest of the retreaters were already seated, so we separated and slipped in where we could.
-I scanned my table’s length and spotted the two older women seated nearby.
-They looked up at my gaze, and I and looked away quickly.
+A gong sounded distantly across the hills.
+We retraced our steps back to the lodge, where the rest of the retreaters were already seated.
+We separated and slipped in where we could.
+I scanned my table's length and spotted the two older women seated nearby.
+They looked up at my gaze, and I and looked away.
 The leaders of the retreat walked to the front of the room.
-They were white, and dressed in ordinary, urban clothing, which surprised me—I had unconsciously expected them to be Tibetan, or at the very least, to be wearing monk robes.
+They were white, and dressed in ordinary, urban clothing, which surprised me—I had expected them to be Tibetan, or at the very least to be wearing monk robes.

 The staff and guru welcomed the room warmly and launched into explaining what the format of the retreat would be.
 The director was an eclectic man with white hair and thoughtful eyes; he led off his talk with a short poem of his own composition, which he read in an unimposing, endearing manner that touched me.
 I surveyed the rest of the retreaters as the speech went on, registering that they also seemed like ordinary people.

-The director said something I didn’t catch that caused a reaction.
-I leaned forward.
-He smiled indulgently at us and continued, “The gong after dinner will mark the beginning of the Noble Silence that we will keep until the lunch gong on the final day.”
+The director said something I missed that caused a reaction, and I leaned forward, hoping he'd repeat himself.
+He smiled at us indulgently and continued, "The gong after dinner will mark the beginning of the Noble Silence that we will keep until the lunch gong on the final day."

 This was a silent retreat?
 My eyes widened as I did the math in my head.
-Counting today, that’s five days of silence...
+Counting today, that was five days of silence...

 The square-figured woman leaned over and confided in my direction, "There's no way I'll be able to keep that."
 I believed her.
 "The girls will think this is a great joke—me at a silent retreat.
 They really should have warned us."
 She huffed in irritation, and her companion to the left smiled her Cheshire smile, but her dark eyes betrayed annoyance.

 I turned away, feeling relief and curiosity.
-On the pros side, at least I wouldn’t have to deal with their passive-aggressive chatter while I attempted to connect to my innermost being.
+At least I wouldn't have to deal with their passive-aggressive chatter while I attempted to connect to my innermost being.

-“Attaching to the idea of one’s personality being one’s self can be dangerous.”
-Her right hand floated up from my knee to gesture gracefully as she spoke.
-It rose and fell slowly, as if lifted by currents in the air that only she could feel.
-“Our retreats are done in silence, that you may simply be, without feeling the need to assert yourself or take up unnecessary space with your personality,” she offered in deliberate, soothing tones.
-“Take advantage of the Noble Silence and detach from who you think you are and who you feel you have to be in the outside world and simply exist in your breath.”
+"Attaching to the idea of one's personality as being one's self can be unhelpful."
+Her right hand floated up from her knee to gesture gracefully as she spoke.
+It rose and fell slowly as if lifted by currents in the air that only she could feel.
+"Our retreats are done in silence, that you may simply be, without feeling the need to assert yourself or take up unnecessary space with your personality," she offered in deliberate, soothing tones.
+"Take advantage of the Noble Silence and detach from who you think you are and who you feel you have to be in the outside world and simply exist in your breath."

 I wasn't getting any of this, but I kept my expression serene with a slight smile at the corners of my mouth, just like the real Buddhists in the room were doing.